 - Electronically transmit house bills referencing the air waybill number as the primary CCN for each shipment in the consolidation, and electronically transmit a house bill close message

 98. When the shipments arrive at the destination as indicated on the house bills, a Warehouse Arrival Certification Message (WACM) is required for each individual house bill regardless of whether the house bills are paper or electronic.
 If a release is on file and in good standing, the shipment(s) will be released.

 When a shipment reported on an electronic house bill is in a primary warehouse and cannot move to the destination warehouse or cannot be released because the primary cargo is not on file, the freight forwarder should provide a copy of the Master Airway Bill to the CBSA and request that the Master Airway Bill be arrived.
 The Master Airway Bill presented to the CBSA must be the Master Airway Bill which matches the previous CCN on the freight forwarder's house bill close message.

 Movement and cargo control of unreleased goods in Canada

 Warehouse Arrival Certification Message (WACM)

-101. A WACM is an electronic message sent by a warehouse operator to the CBSA when unreleased cargo that is destined to their warehouse, physically arrives.
-A WACM must be sent for each CCN that has a final destination of that warehouse.
-Warehouse operators must contact the Technical Commercial Client Unit to register for, and become compliant with WACM requirements.
+99. A WACM is an electronic message sent by a sufferance warehouse operator to the CBSA when unreleased cargo that is destined to their warehouse, physically arrives.
+A WACM must be sent for each CCN that has a final destination of that warehouse, whether the CCN is in an electronic or paper format.
+Sufferance warehouse operators must contact the Technical Commercial Client Unit (TCCU) to register for, and become compliant with WACM requirements.
 Clients must use EDI to transmit WACM, as this functionality is not currently supported through the eManifest Portal.